Onteon/katacoda-scenarios/04-multi-node-jpcc/02_jpcc_user_management.md

 For the purpose of this scenario you'll need an user with complete admin privileges that are provided by the role `MASTER_ADMIN`.
 In order to create this user follow these steps:

-1. Start up the jpcc console:
+1. Start up the OCC console:

   `console.sh`{{execute}}